 There are a few exhibits replicating everyday scenarios, while guest artists provide a changing lineup of activities.

 When I visited with my children they spent the whole time absorbed by a crafts session, making their own shadow puppets.

 Take a look at the calendar for upcoming guest artists, as well as classes and camps during school breaks.

 13. Museum of Discovery and Science

-Located on SW 2nd Street in Fort Lauderdale, the Museum of Discovery and Science is another kid-friendly hotspot that’s particularly inviting when the weather isn’t cooperating.
+In Fort Lauderdale, the Museum of Discovery and Science is another kid-friendly hotspot that’s particularly worthwhile when the weather isn’t cooperating.

 With interactive exhibits and activities focusing on history, culture, science, and the natural world, it’s a one-stop facility that’s all about engaging, entertaining, and educating children and adults alike.

 There’s an IMAX Theater with nearly 300 seats, a World War II flight simulator, a dinosaur graveyard full of fascinating fossils, and a great gift shop and cafe.